MuscleFish/ThreatMAMBA/README.md

-# What is MetaStates
+# What is ThreatMAMBA

-MetaStates is an end-to-end explainable cyber threat attribution model, which can provide attackers' behavior patterns and identifications
+ThreatMAMBA is an end-to-end HGNN cyber threat attribution model, which can provide attackers' TTPs and identification

 # What we have here